This post contains affiliate links.

 The best part?
-When cooked, hibiscus flowers lose their taste and take on a chewy, meaty texture.
-It’s an awesome vegan option and is the perfect way to repurpose leftover hibiscus (like after making tea!).
+Once cooked, hibiscus flowers lose their tart taste and take on a chewy, meaty texture.
+This recipe is an awesome vegan option and is the perfect way to repurpose leftovers.

 Reader rating

 “Yum!
 Love the texture of that Hibiscus flower, very meaty.
 Textures and flavors and spices all came together quite nice.
-Definitely a great summer taco.
-Thanks Sarah and team! 🌺🌮👍🏻❤️” —Kari
+Definitely a great summer taco.” —Kari

 - Hibiscus Flowers: First, you’ll need 2 cups of dried hibiscus flowers.
 Aim for whole flowers, not cut pieces.
 I have the best luck finding these online.